Five essential steps to shift security left (Episode IV)

 Because there is a scarcity of qualified security professionals, an organization can find it challenging to make the jump from DevOps to DevSecOps.
 This is where shrewd organizations identify individuals within the Dev and Ops groups that understand security.
 These individuals serve as the catalyst for security infusion and become your champions in evangelizing DevSecOps throughout the org chart.

-In Step Four of 5 Essential Steps to Shift Security Left, Chris Wysopal, CTO and Co-Founder at CA Veracode, elaborates further on why establishing security champions within an organization is a critical step in a shift left culture.
+In Step Four of 5 Essential Steps to Shift Security Left, Chris Wysopal, CTO and Co-Founder at Veracode, elaborates further on why establishing security champions within an organization is a critical step in a shift left culture.
 Check out the video to learn more!